bruvellu/cephalic-furrow/3-text/furrow.md

 A key driver of tissue movements during gastrulation is the germ band extension [@citegermband].
 The elongating germ band is a source of mechanical pressure on the tissues of the dorsal region [@gbpressure] ({@fig:mitotic}D)[^headflow].
-We observe that the epithelial cells in this region are more compressed in mutants compared to the sibling controls ({@fig:mitotic}E), suggesting that in the absence of the cephalic furrow, these tissues are under greater mechanical stress generated by the germ band extension.
+We observe that the epithelial cells in the dorsal region between the head--trunk boundary and the germband are more compressed in mutants compared to the sibling controls ({@fig:mitotic}E), suggesting that in the absence of the cephalic furrow, these tissues are under greater mechanical stress generated by the germ band extension.
 To test if the extension of the germ band is required for the formation of ectopic folds, we mechanically blocked the germ band extension in *btd* and *eve* mutants by cauterizing the epithelial tissue to the vitelline envelope at the onset of gastrulation ({@fig:cauterization}A).
 Surprisingly, when the germ band extension is blocked in *btd* or *eve* mutants, no ectopic folds form in the head--trunk epithelia ({@fig:cauterization}B, Video 7,8).
 Mitotic domains are still present, and still compress non-dividing cells, but their expansion does not lead to ectopic folds ({@fig:cauterization}B,C).
 The monolayer epithelium of cauterized mutants